zkc3783/dream-share-discover/README.md

 Stay tuned for updates, announcements, and exciting news about our projects!

-### 20240320 We illustrated the system architeture by a class diagram!
+### 20240324 We illustrated the system architeture by a few diagrams!

-We tried to illustrate the classes needed for web application developing by a class diagram, click [**here**](./project/system-architecture/Class%20Diagram%20v1.0.jpg) for details.
+We tried to illustrate the classes needed for web application developing by a class diagram, a component diagram and a deployment diagram.
+Click [**here**](./project/system-architecture/diagrams/) for details.

 ### 20240319 We made a few updates to the requirement analysis!